 Web3 is built on ideas that put you at the center of the internet, setting it apart from Web2.
 These principles shape Web3 into a more secure, user-driven experience, empowering you to take control rather than relying on big corporations.
 Some of the key ideas include:

-Verifiability - Web3’s transparency ensures that you can trust the system because everything runs on blockchain technology.
-Every transaction and action can be independently verified by you or anyone else.
-This guarantees that the system operates fairly without needing a central authority to oversee it.
+Web3’s transparency ensures that you can trust the system because everything runs on blockchain technology.
+Every transaction and action is recorded on an open ledger, which can be independently verified by you or anyone else.
+This guarantees that the system operates fairly without needing a central authority to oversee it, as the consensus mechanisms (such as proof-of-work or proof-of-stake) validate the actions of all participants.

 In Web3, you are empowered with full control over your data, assets, and online experience, making the internet a place where you hold the keys.